tum-lkn/HyperFLEX/INSTALLATION.md

 sudo apt-get install python-pip python-dev build-essential libtool sudo pip install json-rpc
 ```
-You will also need to install [nanomsg](https://github.com/nanomsg/nanomsg) from source, as well as `sudo pip install nanomsg`.
+You will also need to install [nanomsg](https://github.com/nanomsg/nanomsg) from source, and `sudo pip install nanomsg`.

 As well as [flowvisor](https://github.com/opennetworkinglab/flowvisor) and pull hypeflexcore.